Stakeholder Mapping & Engagement Strategy Development

 • Media access and public voice

-• How the project affects them (benefits and concerns)
+• How the project affects them, benefits and concerns

-• Level of interest in project outcomes
+• Level of interest in the outcome

 • Information needs and preferences

-• Past engagement history and experiences
+• Past engagement history

-Engagement Requirements
+Engagement requirements

 • Preferred communication channels and methods